-Cloudflare API v4 enable users to update DNS records programmatically, which made Dynamic DNS (DDNS) implementation possible.
+Cloudflare API v4 enables users to update DNS records programmatically, which makes Dynamic DNS (DDNS) implementation possible.
 I recently wrote a CLI tool called cf-ddns-cli in Node.js to update DNS A (IPv4) and AAAA (IPv6) records with your current IP address, and it's available in Windows, Mac and Linux.

 Managing Node.js versions on Linux is no longer a pain in the ass with NVM (Node Version Manager).
 It can install different versions of Node.js and NPM on a single machine, switch versions anytime you wish.
 And the best part is NVM is just a Bash script, truly a lightweight helper for both testing and production.

 Instead of using Telegram bot frameworks like telegraf.js and node-telegram-bot-api, I created a Telegram sender with less than 100 lines of code in Node.js to simply send notifications to myself.
 And there is nothing wrong with using a full-featured framework, but building your own is definitely easier to maintenance.

 I recently wrote a very simple IP address based rate limit module called rt-limit to throttle requests for this blog.
 Although rate limiting is more commonly done on reverse proxies like Nginx and Apache, being able to manage traffic on your own back-end server is always more flexible.